Mapita/Canary/docs/api-status-attributes.md

 Indicates whether the test has been or is being attempted.

 **Value:** `true` when the test was or is being attempted and `false` when it was not.

+# failed

+Indicates whether the test was failed.
+This could be because of an error encountered while running the test's body function, an error encountered while attempting to execute a callback, or due to a failed child test.

+**Value:** `true` when the the test was failed and `false` when it was not.

 # skipped